Sequences of All-Time:

-David Lean's sweeping epic about eccentric British officer T.E.
+David Lean's sweeping, timeless desert epic about eccentric British officer T.E.
 Lawrence (Peter O'Toole) was pervaded with a romantic, golden-hued glow, especially notable in one of the earlier scenes.

 29 year-old Lawrence had taken a desk job in the British headquarters in Cairo in 1917 - but he was disgruntled and uninterested in his work as a cartographer coloring maps, and wanted to get involved in adventures out in the desert.
-The dedicated, knowledgeable, but undisciplined Lawrence was assigned to special duty with a transfer to Arabia ("For ordinary men, it's a burning, fiery furnace"), and thinking "it's going to be fun," as he lit the cigar of the Arab Bureau's Mr. Dryden (Claude Rains).
+The dedicated, knowledgeable, but undisciplined Lawrence was assigned to special duty with a transfer to Arabia ("For ordinary men, it's a burning, fiery furnace").
+He contemplated his future: "It's going to be fun," as he lit the cigar of the Arab Bureau's Mr. Dryden (Claude Rains).
 He held up the burning match to gaze at it as it slowly burnt down.

 d.
 David Lean